dilipagheda/fairfax-candidate-testing-challenge-ios/README.md

 * Any additional tests done ? -- apart mentioned in 'suggested tests'

 No. There is one test that can be possibly added which will verify the actual content on the screen.
-It can be implemented two ways (1) : add a function that will make a service call and store response in some object. then use data from it to assert content on the screen.
+It can be implemented two ways

+(1) : add a function that will make a service call and store response in some object. then use data from it to assert content on the screen.
 (2) : use mock data and inject it in the view. then assert against known values.

-* Any missing test automation coverage, because it couldn't be easily verified ? test to verify that items are displayed more recent to less recent. it can be implemented but it is more complex and need either of the above two approaches.
+* Any missing test automation coverage, because it couldn't be easily verified ?

+Test to verify that items are displayed more recent to less recent. it can be implemented but it is more complex and need either of the above two approaches.